ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 d.
 Minor version upgrades.

 ### Solutions:
-{: tsResolve}
+{: #solution-readonly}

 a.
 Include retry and reconnect logic in your application design.
 You can use libraries like `ioredis` and `noderedis`.
 For more details, see [error detection and handling with Redis blog post](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/).

 b.
 Certain clients have retry and reconnect logic built in.
-You can leverage these clients as well.
+You can make use of these clients as well.

 c.
 Retry and reconnect logic is strongly recommended for any cloud services.